 “A chair is an easy alternative to sitting on the floor,” says Srinivasan.

 Try it: Sit on a chair so your feet are flat on the ground and your knees bent 90 degrees, with your hands on your thighs or folded in your lap.
 Relax your shoulders, and sit on the edge of the chair with your head aligned over your spine; if your spine needs additional support, put a cushion behind your back or sit on one.
+(By the way, if you sit all day at work, here’s a better way to do it that could improve your health!)

 2. Modified Kneeling